nautobot/nautobot/nautobot/docs/installation/region-and-site-data-migration-guide.md

     2. Replace all occurrences of "region" with "parent" in the **Key** portion (before ":") of the data **not Value** (after ":").
     3. Add `"device__location__location_type__name": "Site"` if the old `ObjectPermission` only allows operations on `Interfaces` of `Device` instances assigned to `Sites`.
     4. Since Nautobot carries over the UUIDs of the old `Site`/`Region` instances when creating the new "Site"/"Region" type `Location` instances, we **do not** need to change the UUID values in `...__id` and `...__id__in` Keys.
+    5. As before, remove any `slug` references or replace them with appropriate `name` or `id` references.

 The updated JSON data might look like this: